vuestorefront/vue-storefront/packages/core/docs/composables/composition-api.md

 # Composition API

-In Vue 3, a new way to abstract an reuse the logic was added.
-It's called a Composition API and it allows you to create and observe a reactive state both inside Vue component and outside it, as a standalone function.
+Composition API is a new way to abstract and reuse the logic added in Vue 3.0.
+It allows you to create and observe a reactive state both inside the Vue component and outside it as a standalone function.

 Let's try to build functionality for submitting a form with two fields: user name and password.